-Marketing Guidelines will be updated, as needed, on an ongoing basis, and may post-date the latest version of the Program Guidebook.
+Marketing Guidelines Marketing Guidelines23 will be updated, as needed, on an ongoing basis, and may post-date the latest version of the Program Guidebook.
 Notifications will be sent to all Approved Vendors on any changes to these guidelines including any dates related to implementation of changes.
+This Guidebook contains updates to requirements regarding marketing guidelines and consumer protections.
+Any such changes in this document shall govern until these updates have been incorporated in updated versions of the Distributed Generation Marketing Guidelines and Community Solar Marketing Guidelines documents.